 For example, if the price point is likely to attract buyers getting mortgages, post-closing occupancy by a seller longer than 60 days may cause the property to be viewed as investment property and trigger a higher interest rate from the lender.

-2. Will I be able to get a price as high as what comparable homes sold for in 2021?
+2. Will I be able to get a price as high as what comparable homes sold in recent months?

 It depends on a lot of factors, such as when you will be coming on the market and what you might be competing with.
 While low inventory is projected to remain, today’s buyers still want turn-key, and given the prices they are paying and likely stretching themselves, they don’t have the financial bandwidth or the time to take on major renovation projects.